dnanexus/dx-toolkit/Readme.md

       gcc g++ cmake libboost-all-dev libcurl4-openssl-dev zlib1g-dev libbz2-dev flex bison \
       openssl libssl-dev autoconf

-If your locale is not configured properly, you might need to run following command as well (i.e. when working from Cloud Workstation):
+If your locale is not configured properly, you might need to run following commands as well (i.e. when working from Cloud Workstation):

     export LC_ALL="en_US.UTF-8"
     export LC_CTYPE="en_US.UTF-8"